“To develop a technically and commercially viable Coal Mining Project in Thar Block – II

 In the first phase, the current mine capacity stands at 3.8 MTPA and supplies coal to the 660MW mine mouth power plant in Thar Block II and achieved its commercial operation date in July 2019.

-In the second phase, the mine is expected to double its capacity and reach 7.6 MTPA by 2022 and adding further 660MW to the grid making the cumulative total to 1320MW.
+In the second phase, the mine has doubled its capacity and has reached 7.6 MTPA adding further 660MW to the grid making the cumulative total to 1320MW.

 After the mine achieves Phase III by 2023 it will be operating at the capacity of 12.2 MTPA and contributing 1960 MW to the grid by supplying coal to all three plants in Thar Block II and helping save approximately USD 420M per annum in foreign exchange reserves which otherwise would be spent on importing coal into the country.